Meet Our Religious School Staff and Teachers

 Fourth Grade Teacher

 I’m so excited to start my year at JRC!
 I just moved to Chicago from Massachusetts (Natick for any of Northeasterners) last September.
 I’ve been working with kids for almost a decade, and there’s nothing I enjoy more.
 I play tennis, soccer, and ultimate frisbee, and I love to sing and play guitar.
-I’m incredibly honored to be able to teach 5th this year, as well as co-teach 7th grade with Morah Aviva.
 The community here at JRC has been amazing.
 I’m eager to meet all my students and families this fall!